UAVDB: Point-Guided Masks for UAV Detection and Segmentation: Methodology

 \section{Methodology}

-To construct UAVDB with minimal manual effort, we propose an automated annotation pipeline that transforms 2D trajectory points into high-quality mask labels.
-It comprises two components: (1) bounding box generation via Patch Intensity Convergence (PIC), and (2) mask generation using Segment Anything Model v2 (SAM2)~\cite{ravi2024sam}.
+To construct UAVDB with minimal manual effort, we propose an annotation pipeline that transforms 2D trajectory points into high-quality masks.
+The pipeline consists of two stages: (1) bounding box generation via PIC, and (2) mask generation using SAM2~\cite{ravi2024sam}.